kbroughton/azure_cis_scanner/README.md

 ```
 pip3 install azure-cis-scanner
 azscan
+open localhost:5000
 ```

 If you only have one subscription, defaults will work.
-If you have multiple subscriptions, due to a limitation in the python-azure-sdk, you need to ensure that the default subscription is the currently active subscription `az account set --subscription aaaaa-bbbbbb-111111-444444-xxxxx`.
+If you have multiple subscriptions, due to a limitation in the python-azure-sdk, you need to ensure that the default subscription is the currently active subscription `az account set --subscription-id aaaaa-bbbbbb-111111-444444-xxxxx`.

 ### Install from Github
 ```
 git clone https://github.com/praetorian-inc/azure_cis_scanner
 virtualenv venv && source venv/bin/activate  # optional`
 pip3 install -r requirements.txt
+python3 setup.py install
-python3/controller.py azure_cis_scanner/contoller.py --modules "security_center.py,storage_accounts.py" --stages "data,tests"
+azscan --modules "security_center.py,storage_accounts.py" --stages "data,tests"
 ```

 ### Install with Docker